 Note that the total RAM requirement depends on the RAM usage of the underlying protocol stack and the number of concurrent connection pairs.
 For very large tests involving hundreds of connections through a single endpoint, additional memory may be required.

-- A hard disk with at least 10 MBytes of space available. - One of the Microsoft Windows 64-bit operating systems: - Windows Vista (64-bit) - Windows XP x64 Edition (Workstation and Server versions) - Windows Server 2003 64-bit Edition
+- A hard disk with at least 10 MBytes of space available. - Microsoft Windows qWAVE (on Windows Vista and Windows Server 2008).